Configuring Dynamic Optimization and Power Optimization in VMM

 Three nodes can be powered down for a cluster of eight or nine nodes.

-For more information about quorum configurations, see Understanding Quorum Configurations in a Failover Cluster.
+For more information about quorum configurations, see Configure and Manage the Quorum in a Windows Server 2012 Failover Cluster.

 Before turning off a host for Power Optimization, VMM migrates all virtual machines to other hosts in the host cluster.
 When a host is needed again, VMM turns on the host and then performs Dynamic Optimization to migrate virtual machines and balance load within the host cluster.
 When Power Optimization is disabled on a host group, or when a scheduled period of Power Optimization ends, the same process occurs with all hosts that were turned off by Power Optimization.